Quinnipiac University Scholarships (2026–2027)

 Do I need a separate application for these scholarships?

-No. All admitted first-year students are automatically considered for academic merit.
+No. All admitted first-year and transfer students are reviewed for academic merit awards automatically.

 Does Quinnipiac superscore the SAT or ACT?